-Provisions for loan losses of $614,000 were recognized for the three months ended December 31, 2018 compared to $462,000 for the same period in 2017.
-For the year ended December 31, 2018, $3.3 million of provisions were recognized compared to $2.9 million for the year ended December 31, 2017.
+Provisions for loan losses of $1.4 million were recognized for the three months ended June 30, 2019 compared to $638,000 for the same period in 2018.
+For the six months ended June 30, 2019, $2.8 million of provisions were recognized compared to $1.3 million for the six months ended June 30, 2018.
 The changes in the provision were based on management’s assessment of loan portfolio growth and composition changes, historical charge-off trends, levels of problem loans and other asset quality trends.
 During the second quarter, we had $1.4 million in loan net charge-offs, for which we had allocated $786,000 in specific reserves as of the first quarter in 2019.
 The charge-offs resulted in provision expense of $636,000.

 About Provident Bancorp, Inc.

 Provident Bancorp, Inc. is a Massachusetts corporation that was formed in 2011 by The Provident Bank to be its holding company.
 Approximately 52.3% of Provident Bancorp, Inc.’s outstanding shares are owned by Provident Bancorp, a Massachusetts corporation and a mutual holding company.
 The Provident Bank, a subsidiary of Provident Bancorp, Inc., is an innovative, commercial bank that finds solutions for our business and private clients.
 We are committed to strengthening the economic development of the regions we serve, by working closely with businesses and private clients and delivering superior products and high-touch services to meet their banking needs.
 The Provident has offices in Massachusetts and New Hampshire.
 All deposits are insured in full through a combination of insurance provided by the Federal Deposit Insurance Corporation (FDIC) and the Depositors Insurance Fund (DIF).
 For more information about The Provident Bank please visit our website www.theprovidentbank.com or call 877-487-2977.